-FNU is not liable for student's' personal possessions on the school campus.
-While on the Hyden campus students should take the following actions to protect themselves and their belongings:
+FNU is not liable for student's' faculty or staff's personal possessions on the school campus.
+While on the Versailles Hyden campus students should take the following actions to protect themselves and their belongings:

-- 1. Do not walk or jog alone.

-- 2. Stay away from isolated areas.

-- 3. Stay near lighted areas.

-- 4. Do not carry large amounts of cash.

-- 5. Do not display expensive jewelry.

-- 6. Keep doors locked when alone and during the night hours.

-- 7. Do not let strangers in any FNU buildings.

-- 8. Lock valuables when not attended.

-- 9. Lock car doors.

-10. Report suspicious persons or activities to the security officer.
+- 1. Know and follow the FNU safety policies. - 2.
+Carry your keys in your hand when walking to your car. - 3.
+Be aware of your surroundings - 4.
+Be familiar with the general layout of the buildings and walkways (walk around campus during the day to familiarize yourself) - 5.
+Walk or jog in groups and stay in well lit areas Do not walk or jog alone. - 6.
+Follow instructions of school employees, law enforcement officials, or other emergency response personnel - 7.
+Stay away from isolated areas. - 8.
+Stay near lighted areas. ¶ - 9.
+Do not carry large amounts of cash. - 10.
+Do not display expensive jewelry. - 11.
+Keep doors locked when alone and during the night hours. - 12.
+Do not let strangers in any FNU buildings. - 13.
+Lock valuables when not attended. - 14.
+Lock car doors. - 15.
+Report all suspicious activity, whether on or off campus to the Safety & Security officer Reportsuspicious persons or activities to the security officer.

 The Guard House phone number is (859) 251-4699.
 If students feel threatened in any way, they should call 911 immediately.
-Report any vandalism or theft to the Site Manager during weekdays.
+Report any vandalism or theft to the Site Manager during weekdays.¶

 Pursuant to the provisions of the Federal Crime and Campus Security Act of 1990, FNU makes crime rates and statistics available as well as security policies and procedures to interested parties.
-To receive a copy of this information, please contact the Director of Human Resources on campus, (606) 672-2312.
+To receive a copy of this information, please contact the Facilities and Security ManagerDirector of Human Resources on campus, (859) 251-2036(606) 672-2312.
 As of the date of this publication, no crime has been reported on the FNU school property.